 The Importance of Starting an Online Store

 Just in the past year, we have continued to see customers embrace online shopping methods, and retail e-commerce sales data supports that theory.
 By the end of the second quarter in 2016, retail e-commerce sales were at $96 billion, which made up roughly 8 percent of total retail sales.
 By the second quarter of 2017, e-commerce sales had grown by 16 percent.
-Just from these numbers, it’s safe to say that e-commerce is here to stay.
+Just from these numbers, it’s safe to say starting an online store is crucial for business.

 Instead of being hesitant about this growing trend, you should capitalize on the opportunity to invest in e-commerce solutions and learn how to start an online store.